Department of Geography and Environmental Studies

 Geographies of Culture and Identity

-Examination of culture, identity and place over time.
-Colonial and other historical processes that have shaped societies from place to place; relationships between cultural groups and their natural surroundings; gender, ethnicity, nationality and other dimensions of identity; impacts of globalization.
+Examination of culture, identity and place over time in different contexts; how colonialism, globalization and other processes have shaped societies; geographies of identity, including gender, ethnicity, race and nationality; relationships between cultural groups and their natural surroundings and impacts of climate change.

 Prerequisite(s): GEOG 2300 and third-year standing, or permission of the Department.